Topics Map > Teaching HyFlex

 - Checking accessibility in existing PDF files:

-- To check accessibility, you will need Adobe Acrobat (paid for version).
+- To check accessibility, you will need Adobe Acrobat Pro DC (paid version).
 Adobe Reader does not allow you to edit the file.

 - Documents scanned to PDF from a copier will need to have parts of the file fixed for accessibility.